-It’s been about a month since returning from Curaçao and I’m already thinking to go back with my sisters.
-It’s a beautiful island with so much to do and I’ll definitely be exploring more when I return.
-Since my hotel provided free shuttle service to Punda, I took advantage when I did my solo explorations.
-If you’re not into snorkeling, scuba diving or water activities, here’s a list of things you can do in Willemstad.
+It’s been about a month since returning from Curaçao and I’m already thinking to go back.
+The capital Willemstad, Curaçao is divided into two parts: Punda & Otrabanda (the other side).
+My hotel provided free shuttle service to Punda and I took advantage when I did my solo explorations.
+If you’re not into snorkeling, scuba diving or water activities, here’s a list of things you can do in downtown Willemstad, Curaçao.

 Do Some Shopping